Psuedosinusoidal/ElectricalCalculators/README.md

 Currently the only dependencies for CircuitSolver is Python 3.

 ### Branches
-CircuitSolver has 2 branches the [CMD Branch](https://github.com/PseudoSinusoidal/CircuitSolver/tree/cmd) and the [GUI Branch](https://github.com/PseudoSinusoidal/CircuitSolver/tree/gui) each one can be use independently depending on what you would like to do.
-If you would like to run it in a terminal use the [CMD Branch](https://github.com/PseudoSinusoidal/CircuitSolver/tree/cmd), if you like to run it in a desktop environment use the [GUI Branch](https://github.com/PseudoSinusoidal/CircuitSolver/tree/gui).
+CircuitSolver has 2 branches the [CLI Branch](https://github.com/PseudoSinusoidal/CircuitSolver/tree/cli) and the [GUI Branch](https://github.com/PseudoSinusoidal/CircuitSolver/tree/gui) each one can be use independently depending on what you would like to do.
+If you would like to run it in a terminal use the [CLI Branch](https://github.com/PseudoSinusoidal/CircuitSolver/tree/cli), if you like to run it in a desktop environment use the [GUI Branch](https://github.com/PseudoSinusoidal/CircuitSolver/tree/gui).
 Each has their own weaknesses and advantages.

 ### Current Modules Available
 - 555 Timer